 “What-if scenarios” and practical cases

 It aims to assist decision-makers and mobility stakeholders in selecting the most adequate solutions that maximise social wellness in a cost-effective way and limit environmental impacts.
-In addition, it will serve as an integrated support tool for the Sustainable Urban Mobility Plans (SUMPs), in terms of public transport and mobility solutions for local authorities.
+In addition, it serves as an integrated support tool for the Sustainable Urban Mobility Plans (SUMPs), in terms of public transport and mobility solutions for local authorities.